Smile Down the Runway: Manga

 Smile Down the Runway, written and illustrated by Kotoba Inoya, was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from May 31, 2017, to July 14, 2021.
 Kodansha has collected its chapters into individual tankōbon volumes.
 Twenty-two volumes were released from September 15, 2017, to August 17, 2021.
 Kodansha USA digitally published the manga in North America.

 Anime

 An anime television series adaptation was announced on September 16, 2019.
 The series was animated by Ezóla and directed by Nobuyoshi Nagayama, with Touko Machida handling series composition, and Misaki Kaneko designing the characters.
 Shuji Katayama and Akinari Suzuki composed the music.
 It aired from January 11 to March 28, 2020, on the Animeism programming block on MBS, TBS, and BS-TBS.
-(Note: MBS listed the series premiere at 26:25 on January 10, 2020, which is effectively January 11 at 2:25 a.m.
+(Note: MBS and TBS listed the series premiere at 26:25 on January 10, 2020, which is effectively January 11 at 2:25 a.m.
 JST.)
 Ami Sakaguchi performed the series' opening theme song "LION", while J-JUN performed the series' ending theme song "Ray of Light".
 Funimation licensed the series for a SimulDub.
 In Southeast Asia and South Asia, Muse Communication licensed the series and streamed it on its Muse Asia YouTube channel.